vcerny01/website/content/notes/Macedonian Conquest of Persia.md

 ---

-Most cities in Asia Minor put up little resistance, so he spent the next year consolidating his power in the region before moving on.
+Most cities in Asia Minor put up little resistance, so Macedonians spent the next year consolidating his power in the region before moving on.

 ---